Version 0.8.3

 Choosing between Clerk and Next-auth?
 Here's a data-driven comparison based on real npm data — downloads, bundle size, health scores, and more — to help you decide which package fits your project best.

-Clerk has the smallest gzipped bundle at 0 B. Next-auth comes in at 241.3 KB.
+Clerk has the smallest gzipped bundle at 6.0 KB.
+Next-auth comes in at 80.3 KB.
 A smaller bundle size means faster page loads, which improves user experience and Core Web Vitals scores.

-Next-auth has an overall health score of 73/100 (good), with strong security, popularity scores.
-Clerk has an overall health score of 49/100 (moderate), with strong security scores.
+Next-auth has an overall health score of 85/100 (very good), with strong maintenance, security, popularity scores.
+Clerk has an overall health score of 73/100 (good), with strong maintenance, security scores.
 Health scores are calculated from maintenance activity, code quality, security posture, popularity, and stability metrics.

-Choose Clerk if you value strong security track record.
-Choose Next-auth if you value large community support, strong security track record.
+Choose Clerk if you value actively maintained, strong security track record.
+Choose Next-auth if you value large community support, actively maintained, strong security track record.